saharsh-solanki/express_jobs/README.md

 # Express JOB

 ## Description : -
 ### An Amazing Job website with amazing admin pannel .
+A Job Needer find the suitable job .

 ## Feature : -
 * User Will get Notify for every job post